To locate a Safe Surrender baby site in California, call the new statewide, toll-free hotline (1-877-BABYSAF) or (1-877-222-9723).

 CWS Services Include:

 - The Emergency Response Unit provides initial screening, investigation and assessment of child abuse/neglect allegations.
 CWS maintains a 24-hour hotline, 7 days per week, to receive reports of child abuse.
-The child abuse hotline number is 530-669-2345 or toll free 1-888-400-0022.
+The child abuse hotline number is 530-669-2345.
 This state-mandated screening center provides immediate intake and/or intervention in new cases involving immediate life threats or for crises in existing cases.